-Reproducing this dated piece on the request of a few close friends.
-Hemant, Sai and Akhilesh - this one's for you:
+Reproducing this dated piece on the request of a few close friends:

 Dr. Subhash Munje, renowned surgeon and stanch humanitarian, firmly believed in sharing his life stories to the tee.
 Insight or indecision, accomplishment or astonishment, delight or disappointment; he was keen to lay open his mixed bag of experiences for public dissection.
 A film on his life will go a long way in restoring the credibility of the medical profession in the guiding light of Dr. Munje’s example.

-Dr. Munje’s memoir “Behind the Mask”, an honest and humorous account of his umpteen surgical trials and triumphs in the course of his momentous but largely unsung career – a great window into the mind of a sensitive surgeon who breathes the patient’s sigh of relief every time his treatment works and feels deeply wounded each time he falls short.
+Dr. Munje’s memoir “Behind the Mask” is an honest and humorous account of his umpteen surgical trials and triumphs in the course of his momentous but largely unsung career, a great window into the mind of a sensitive surgeon who breathes the patient’s sigh of relief every time his treatment works and feels deeply wounded each time he falls short.

 Dr. Munje narrates such diverse tales – real-life stories of human courage and conviction, frailties and failures, insecurities and inhibitions – that both enrich and endanger the medical profession in copious ways.

 Dr. Munje began his career at age 26, as the youngest civil surgeon of Alibaug near Mumbai.
 This place in the 60-70 decade was bereft of electricity to safeguard the world’s purest magnetic observatory situated in this sleepy beach town.
 Unfortunately, the global distinction came at the cost of the general public welfare and community development as the town was left groping in the dark while most of its neighboring regions basked in the glory of bright lights.